zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Visit our website at ESLPod.com.
 Take a look at our  ESL Podcast Store with some additional courses in English.
 You can also re ad our ESL Podcast Blog, and why not go over to Facebook and like us at face book.com/eslpod.

-This dialogue is about trying to raise money – tryi ng to get money – for some activity at your school.
+This dialogue is about trying to raise money – trying to get money – for some activity at your school.
 Let’s get started.

 [start of dialogue]